1. Business & Finance

 Why Executives Need a Performance Development Plan (PDP)

-Earlier in this article, reasons for executive participation in any change process, and specifically, the PDP, were addressed.
+Earlier in this article, reasons for executive participation in any change process, and specifically, the PDP, was addressed.
 Here are additional thoughts about executives and PDPs.

 • Any process is more powerful, and more powerfully accepted, when executives “walk the talk.”